Alibaba-NLP/KB-NER/README.md

   python generate_data.py --lan en --with_entity
   ```

-Note that `--lan` specifies the language and `--with_entity` indicates whether to retrieve at entity level (default is false).
+Note that `--lan` specifies the language and `--with_entity` indicates whether to retrieve at the entity level (default is false).

 The retrieval results are presented in the following format.
 The first line is the original sentence and the entities in the sentence.
 Next are the 10 (default) most relevant retrieval results, one per row.